stone-payments/stoneco-guidelines/backend/python/README.md

 ```
 #### 10.2 Os module

 This module represents operating system specific functionality.
-This module is especially important if you want to make your programs platform-independent i.e. it should run on Linux as well as Windows without any problems and without requiring changes.
+This module is especially important if you want to develop your programs platform-independent i.e. it should run on Linux as well as Windows without any problems and without requiring changes.

 Example: To get the complete path of the current working directory enter.